 - Electrode contact: small contact area, misalignment

-- Surface conditions: dirt, oxide or anything can lead to a high resistance surface, which generates excessive or localized heat.
+- Surface conditions: dirt, oxide, or anything that can lead to a high resistance surface, which generates excessive or localized heat.

 There are different methods for inspections and evaluations of spot weld qualities.
 Although non-destructive testing with ultrasonic or x-rays scanning is desired for inspection of spot welding quality, the destructive strength testing is still one of the most commonly used method for evaluation of the weld strengths by manual chisel test or mechanized tests.
 Below are the standard mechanized testing methods: